Art History (AHST)

 Attributes: CAOT Catholic Studies: Non-Religious Studies, GDAH Graphic Design: Art History, ISIF Italian Studies: Italy-Focused, ITEN Italian Course Taught in English

-In this panoramic overview of Italian art, culture, and society between 1300 and 1520, we explore the city of Florence as the "cradle of a new world."
+In this overview of Italian art, culture, and society between 1300 and 1520, we explore the city of Florence as the "cradle of a new world."
 From its art workshops and urban planning studios, the monumental Duomo of Brunelleschi rises to symbolize a new era for human creativity.
-Viewing masterpiece artworks, we discover the exciting shift from medieval formalism to a new aristocratic elegance, opulence, and classical humanism.
+Viewing masterpiece artworks, we discover the exciting shift from medieval formalism to a new aristocratic elegance and classical humanism.
 In this interdisciplinary humanities course, we contrast and compare aspects of Florentine culture as symbolized and visualized in the arts.
-Artworks depict banking, science, engineering, diplomacy, women's traditional roles of domesticity in the court, and a new appreciation for clothing fashions.
+Artworks depict banking, science, engineering, diplomacy, women's traditional roles of domesticity in the court, and new clothing fashions.
 Course includes visits to world-renowned area museums allowing students to study first-hand prime examples of Florentine art.
-No prerequisite beyond a curiosity to learn how Renaissance art of the past enriches our lives in the present.
-Previously AH 0130.

 AHST 1131 High Renaissance and Mannerism in Italy 3 Credits